zonender/create-virtualbox-dev-box/how-to.md

 You can maintain it periodically by downloading the ova file launching the VM tunning a system update then create an ova file out of it and uploading it.

-- Go to the section: "Backing up the VM using ova files"
+- Go to the section: "BACKING UP THE VM USING VB OVA FILES"

 <!--